DaemonEngine/crunch/README.md

 This release contains the source code and projects for three simple example projects:

-crn_examples.2010.sln is a Visual Studio 2010 (VC10) solution file
-containing projects for Win32 and x64. crnlib itself also builds with VS2005, VS2008, and gcc 4.5.0 (TDM GCC+MinGW).
-A codeblocks 10.05
-workspace and project file is also included, but compiling crnlib this way hasn't been tested much.

 ### example1

 Demonstrates how to use crnlib's high-level C-helper